 Drones in agriculture are always ready to fly at a minute’s notice.
 With efficient data collection and automated data processing software, you can get the big picture within hours instead of weeks.

 Compared to traditional satellite imagery or manned aircraft surveys, drones can fly much lower and slower.
 Large sensors and precision optics offer unparalleled image quality and accuracy.

 The higher resolution imagery produced by drones has opened up a whole new arena for data analytics.
 From crop stand counting and tree crown delineation to plant height and multi-spectral indices.

 Tired of chartering ground survey teams or waiting to book expensive manned aircraft for crop scouting?
-With quick-snap components and minimal planning logistics, drones can be deployed in minutes to scout potential problem areas, giving you fast and actionable information.
+With quick-snap components and minimal planning logistics, drones can be deployed in minutes to scout potential problem areas, giving you information to make the better decisions.
 When early detection and fast analysis is key, there’s no comparison to drones in agriculture – Better data, more information, less time.

 From TVs and laptops to cell phones and tablets, everything is high-resolution, your data shouldn’t be any different.
 The days of Google Earth analysis are over and the high-resolution era has made its mark on the agriculture industry in a big way.
 Altavian is serious about the potential for drones in agriculture, utilizing full-size DSLR cameras and high-quality lenses to ensure no competitor can compare to our optical quality.
 From a standard 2.6cm resolution flight all the way down to 5mm resolution, every image is as clear as the last.

 On a standard medium-area flight, Altavian drones collect data at 1.3cm resolution.
 Meaning every pixel represents 1.3cm² of area on the ground.

 For a manned aircraft to compare to the efficiency cost of a drone over the same area, it would have to collect imagery at 10cm resolution.